mneedham91/PyPardot4/README.md

 ### Get keys and tokens

-1. Do this once when you do not have consumer key, secret, refresh token:
+Do this once when you do not have consumer key, secret, refresh token:

+1. Open Python's interactive shell and run the following command:

 ```
+$ python3

 >>> from pypardot.client import PardotAPI
 >>> p = PardotAPI()
 >>> p.setup_salesforce_auth_keys(version=3)  # verion=4 available